A03036yen/ICP_Project/README.md

 # ICP_Project

-This is a liberary management system, which is constructed by C language, which is for administrater to mange the library.
+This is a library management system, which is constructed by C language, which is for administrater to mange the library.
 Basic functions like

 1. Add New Book Record(s)